AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![image2019-7-15_16-8-9](assets/image2019-7-15_16-8-9.png)

-   See [Publishing](https://experienceleague.adobe.com/docs/launch/using/reference/publish/overview.html#reference) for more information about the publishing process in Adobe Launch.
+   See [Publishing](https://experienceleague.adobe.com/docs/launch/using/reference/publish/overview.html#reference) for more information about the publishing process in Experience Platform Launch.

 ## Configuring Adobe Experience Manager for the integration {#configuring-adobe-experience-manager-for-the-integration}